Changi Village: HDB town

-The Government of Singapore has pledged in 2005 that they would try to revive the "ghost town".
+In 2005, plans were announced to revive the "ghost town" that is Changi Village.
 As of 2014 the place is on track to being a hub for recreational activities as resorts and clubs in the area are undergoing refurbishment and tender for leisure and food and beverage operators are being rolled out.
 Despite the recent redevelopments, Changi Village continues to be relatively laid back compared to the rest of Singapore.

 Amenities

 Education

-There are currently no public government schools located in Changi Village and there were not known to be any throughout its history.
-However, the BNP Paribas Campus, the first training institute in the Asia-Pacific region that seeks to train employees in the region, is located in Changi Village.

-Singapore Aviation Academy has operated here since 1992.
+Tthe BNP Paribas Campus, the first training institute in Asia-Pacific that seeks to train employees in the region, is located in Changi Village.
+The Singapore Aviation Academy has operated here since 1992.